 Guaranteed asset protection covers the difference between what you owe on your vehicle and its actual cash value (ACV).
 The ACV is the price your car would sell at if you put it on the market.

 Your car’s market value can be far less than what you owe.
 That’s because they depreciate the moment you drive them off the lot.
 It’ll continue to lose value every day.
-If your car is stolen or totaled before you pay off your loan, your insurer will only pay out its actual cash value.
+If your vehicle is stolen or totaled before you pay off your loan, your insurer will only pay out its actual cash value.
 You could still owe the bank thousands of dollars.
-Without insurance, that money comes straight out of your pocket.
+Without auto insurance, that money comes straight out of your pocket.

 Find the best car insurance deal